-equals W over 2.
+And solving that, we get Ra, equals W over 2.
 Another way to look at it is to divide that system into 2 seesaws.
-So that weight W, half of it is going to 1 seesaw and the other half is going to the other seesaw horizontal.
-This double seesaw.
+So that weight W, half of it is going to 1 seesaw and the other half is going to the other seesaw.